wakkihaya/neurotechjp/src/md/en/blog/yang-neurosky.md

 &nbsp;

-For this interview, we had the opportunity to talk with Stanley Yang, the founder of NeuroSky that is a company that has been pioneering the Neurotech market for more than 10 years, about the history and future of the company: how they developed the market, and what their strategy is as a pioneer company in recent years under intense competition.
+For this interview, we had the opportunity to talk with Stanley Yang, the CEO of NeuroSky that is a company that has been pioneering the Neurotech market for more than 10 years, about the history and future of the company: how they developed the market, and what their strategy is as a pioneer company in recent years under intense competition.

 &nbsp;